-- A declared La Nina event, which is likely to persist into early 2023, which typically increases the chance of above average rainfall for eastern Australia during spring and summer. - A negative Indian Ocean Dipole event, which is likely to persist until late spring.
-This typically increases the chance of above average spring rainfall for most of eastern Australia. - When La Nina and negative Indian Ocean Dipole events combine, the chance of above average rainfall over eastern Australia further increases.
+- A declared El Nino event, which is likely to persist into early 2023, which typically increases the chance of above average rainfall for eastern Australia during spring and early summer. - A positive Indian Ocean Dipole event, which is likely to persist this year until at least December.
+This typically leads to reduced spring rainfall for most of south-east Australia.

-- A Southern Annular Mode in its positive phase, which is expected to continue throughout spring and into early summer.
-This increases the chance of above average rainfall for eastern Victoria. - The Bureau incorporates these events into forecast models and outlooks.
+- When El Nino and positive Indian Ocean Dipole events combine, the chance of below average rainfall over eastern Australia further increases. - The Bureau incorporates these events into forecast models and outlooks.